microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-2.md

 ## Introduction

-In this challenge you will secure Azure workloads using Network Security Groups.
+In this challenge, you will secure Azure workloads using Network Security Groups.

 <br />